Dantezz025/GTA-VI-Rich-Presence/README.md

 * Git

 ## Installation
-1. Download ZIP file.
+1. Download the ZIP file.
-1. Extract the ZIP file.
+2. Extract the ZIP file.
-2. Open the extracted folder.
+3. Open the extracted folder.
-3. Double-click `start.bat`.
+4. Double-click `start.bat`.

 The launcher will automatically install the required Python libraries.